ColeCampton/colecampton.github.io/SIBS.md

 - History of smoking
 - Use of ACE inhibitors or angiotensin II receptor blockers.

-Because of the nonnormal distribution of suPAR levels, a log transformation was performed, which normalized the variable.
+Because of the non-normal distribution of suPAR levels, a log transformation was performed, which normalized the variable.
 Multiple linear regression models were created, using stepwise selection, to first find the relationship between suPAR and GFR baseline, and then the relationship between suPAR and the difference of GFR at followup versus enrollment.
 Next, a multiple logistic regression model was created to determine whether suPAR can be used to predict CKD progression.
 CKD stages were correlated to each patient based on their GFR levels, both at baseline and at followup.

 ![](images/SIBS/supar.png)
 ![](images/SIBS/logsupar.png)